tcpdump Commands

 Requires Root Privileges

 Packet capture requires root/sudo on most systems.
-Reading PCAP files doesn't require elevated privileges.
+Reading PCAP files does not require elevated privileges.

 TLS Encryption